ckrf/minority-report/models.md

 ## Advanced models

 To move beyond the small OLS models of intuitively plausible variables, we employ:
-- regularization or decision trees (in AdaBoost) to cope with a large number of potential features
+- regularization or decision trees (in AdaBoost) to cope with a large number of potential features (approximately 1440)
 - cross-validation to select a model and parameters.

 In particular, we jointly select the best algorithm and parameters through cross validation.
 The algorithms we include are: